 Description: Set around an outdoor pool on a hill, Hotel Torralbenc offers air-conditioned rooms with free Wi-Fi.
 It is located in the small town of Alaior, a 10-minute drive from Menorca airport.
 Surrounded by gardens, each room features traditional Menorcan décor with whitewashed walls and exposed beams ceilings.
 There is a pleasant seating area with a flat-screen satellite TV.
 Guests can enjoy traditional island cuisine at Torralbenc’s restaurant, which prepares popular dishes using products sourced from local ecological farms.
 Cala en Porter is just 10 minutes' drive away.
 Here you can find a beautiful beach as well as La Cova d'en Xoroi, a clifftop bar and club offering cocktails and amazing views.

-Menorca (also written as Minorca) is the second largest of the Balearic Islands and is located around 269km east of Barcelona.
+Menorca (or Minorca) – the second largest of the Balearic Islands – is situated in the Mediterranean Sea around 269km (167mi) east of Barcelona, Spain.

-A frequent ferry service operates to and from Palma de Majorca, Ibiza and Barcelona to Mahón, Menorca’s busy port capital.
+By sea, a frequent ferry service operates to and from Palma de Majorca, Ibiza and Barcelona.

 More information on how to get to Menorca…